patriciogonzalezvivo/Meshes/README.md

 cd Meshes
 ```

-* Run the install script directly with `make` or manually do:
+* Run the install script directly with `make install` or manually do:

 ```bash
 pip install -r requirements.txt